BioInf2305/scalepopgen_v0/read_me/filtering_snps_and_indi/run_filter.md

     max_missing            = -9
     minQ                   = -9

-When all the parameters are set, we can run the tool.
-In our case we used conda configuration profile and set maximum 10 processes that can be executed in parallel by each executor.
-After we moved to **scalepopgen** folder, we execute the following command:
+After setting the parameter file, choose any profile, we prefer, mamba, and set maximum 10 processes that can be executed in parallel by each executor.
+From within the **scalepopgen** folder, execute the following command:
 ```
 nextflow run scalepopgen.nf -qs 10 -profile conda
 ```